EnergyBus defines the key interfaces

 EnergyBus has condensed the wide variety of existing charging systems into a single plug family, delivering a functional, safety-certifiable charging standard for the LEV sector.
 Three variations of the plug are specifically designed to meet the requirements of different vehicle types, and are based around the IEC DIN 62196-4 standard:

-Lock plug: electronic theft protection with no charging function
+EnergyBus NFC 0V with electronic theft protection but no charging function.

 EFFICIENCY